Lars E. O. Svensson: Career

-Between 1975–1984 Svensson was a Research Fellow of the Institute for International Economic Studies at the Stockholm University and, until 2001, he was a professor of international economics at the same institute.
+Between 1975 and 1984 Svensson was a Research Fellow of the Institute for International Economic Studies at the Stockholm University and, until 2001, he was a professor of international economics at the same institute.
 During 2001–2009 he was a professor of economics at Princeton University.
 Before joining the Sveriges Riksbank as a deputy governor, in 2007, for a six-year term period, he acted as an advisor for many organizations, including the World Bank, the Federal Reserve Bank of New York and the Reserve Bank of New Zealand.
 He left the Riksbank in 2013.
 From 2009 he is an affiliated professor at the Institute for International Economic Studies, Stockholm University.
 Svensson was the recipient of the Great Gold Medal of the Royal Swedish Academy of Engineering Sciences in 2012.

 He is a member of the Royal Swedish Academy of Sciences since 1989, a fellow of the Econometric Society and a fellow of the European Economic Association.